spacecatbug/drug-reviews-text-classification/README.md

-# Text classification of online drug review websites
+# Text classification of online drug reviews
 ## Aim

 To try and predict the effectiveness of drugs from online drug review websites by using text mining and machine learning techniques.